 Many people describe this as street survival methods because the child gets into trouble as a way to stay out of trouble from area gang members or violent people.
 In many cases, when you remove the child from this type of situation, their tendency for delinquent actions is removed.

 Similar to neighborhood pressures, peer pressure from direct acquaintances can have an effect on how a child reacts to bad situations.
 If all of their friends are committing delinquent acts, the child may feel pressured to do the same to be accepted.

 The best way to avoid this type of situation is to be actively involved with who your child is hanging out with on a regular basis.
 Know their friends.
-Know their friends parents.
-This not only instills confidence in your child to do the right thing, it can help parents keep their children away from bad influences.
+Know about their friends’ parents.
+This not only instills confidence in your child to do the right thing, but it can also help parents keep their children away from bad influences.

 Juvenile delinquency is more common in poorer neighborhoods.
 While all neighborhoods are not exempt from delinquent activities, it is believed they happen more in areas where children feel they must commit crimes to prosper.